kapetacom/codegen-target-react-ts/README.md

 Provides Kapeta language support for React using Typescript

-Will generate code a NodeJS server and a React frontend using Typescript.
+Will generate code for a NodeJS server and a React frontend using Typescript.

 This language target is only available for Frontend blocks.